 A podcast comes together with a team.
 At contentgroup, our podcasts come together with:

 - Host – the energy and the life of the podcast.
 The host is the first point of contact for your audience.

-- Sound engineer – sets up the microphones and is on standby during the recording process.
+- Sound engineer – sets up the microphones and monitors the quality of the audio through the recording process.
 The sound engineer edits the podcast and makes it sound spick and span.

 6 – Talent Release Forms